 - The program allows the user to extract the random data from each step in the processing to various formats i.e. binary file, ASCII binary text file, ASCII hexadecimal text file and ASCII Base64 text file.
-Because the TRNG only outputs data from two images at a time, there is also another tool to combine the random data from multiple text files and output a single binary file.
-This gives users the opportunity to verify the data with external randomness testing programs e.g. NIST SP 800-22^[248], ENT^[249] and Diehard ^[250].
-That will allow them to run additional tests and assure them of the quality of the random data. - For testing the random data within the program there are some simple statistical random number generator tests included from FIPS 140-2 Power-Up Tests^[124].
+Because the program only outputs data from two images at a time, there is also another tool to combine the random data from multiple text files and output a single binary file.
+This gives users the opportunity to verify the data with external randomness testing programs e.g. NIST SP 800-22^[248], ENT^[249] and Diehard^[250].
+That will allow them to run additional tests and assure them of the quality of the random data before using it. - For testing the random data within the program there are some simple statistical random number generator tests included from FIPS 140-2 - Power-Up Tests^[124].
 These include: The Monobit Test, The Poker Test, The Runs Test and The Long Run Test.
 The goal is to add more automated tests in the future to prove the quality of the program and improve on it in future versions of the software.
-The FIPS 140-2 test suite is run on every 20,000 bits of the random data at each step of the process. - If any of the tests fail after this, then one or both of the original source photographs may not be good enough and different ones might need to be used.
-Although the pass intervals for these tests is quite strict and can sometimes give false positives ^[219], it is still a good indicator to rule out very bad source photographs.
+The FIPS 140-2 test suite is run on every 20,000 bits of the random data at each step of the process.
+In testing, these tests proved very effective at ruling out bad source photographs.

+• If any of the tests fail after this, then one or both of the original source photographs may not be good enough and different ones might need to be used.
+Although the pass intervals for these tests is quite strict and can sometimes give false positives^[219], it is still a good indicator to rule out very bad source photographs.
 The following example shows an example of the test result summary:

-Image 1: Name: Dry Grass.png Size: 21,957,602 Bytes Type: IMAGE/PNG View image Image 2: Name: Rocks.png Size: 25,810,806 Bytes Type: IMAGE/PNG View image Image 1: least significant bits: Image pixels: 12,000,000 Input entropy bits: 12,000,000 Entropy tests: Passed View bitmap View colour bitmap View test results Image 2: least significant bits: Image pixels: 12,000,000 Entropy tests: Falled View bitmap View colour bitmap View test results XORed least significant bits of both images: Entropy bits: 12,000,000 Entropy tests: Passed View bitmap View colour bitmap View test results XORed least significant bits: soft both images: Entropy bits: 12,000,000 Entropy tests: Passed View bitmap View colour bitmap View test results Final Totals: Extracted bits: 2,998,760 Extracted tests: Passed Stimated Number of OTP messages: 1,948 View bitmap View colour bitmap View test results
+Image 1: Name: Dry Grass.png

+Size: 21,957,602 Bytes

+Type: IMAGE/PNG

+View image

+Image 2: Name: Rocks.png

+Size: 25,810,806 Bytes

+Type: IMAGE/PNG

+View image

+Image 1: least significant bits: Image pixels: 12,000,000

+Input entropy bits: 12,000,000

+Entropy tests: Passed

+View bitmap

+View colour bitmap

+View test results

+Image 2 least significant bits: Image pixels: 12,000,000

+Input entropy bits: 12,000,000

+Entropy tests: Failed

+View bitmap

+View colour bitmap

+View test results

+XORed least significant bits: 2,998,760

+Extracted tests: Passed

+Estimated Number of OTP messages: 1,948

+View colour bitmap

+View test results

-Completed processing, randomness tests and bitmap rendering.
-Click the view buttons above to see the results
+Final Totals: Extracted bits: 2,998,760 Extracted tests and bitmap rendering.
+Click the view buttons above to see the results.